KSDunne/statement_beauty/README.md

 #### Django alert message example 1

-The first example is a feedback notification that shows "successfully signed in as username" staight after signing in.
+The first example is a feedback notification that shows "successfully signed in as username" straight after signing in.

 ![Django alert message 1](docs/readme_images/django_alert_1.PNG)